 Best washing machine review summary: This machine works brilliantly for the eco-conscious and those with delicate fabric washing needs.
 Highly recommended.

 A minimalist looking machine, you may not have heard of the Candy washing machine before; and to be honest, you may struggle to find many stockists of them.
-That said, now’s the time to do your research into this brand – because this machine stacks well up against the best of ‘em.
+That said, now’s the time to do your research into this brand – because of this machine stacks well up against the best of ‘em.

-Candy washing machines GVS holds an impressive 8kg load with a 1200rpm spin cycle, which is a unusually high performance for a machine at this price level.
+Candy washing machines GVS holds an impressive 8kg load with a 1200rpm spin cycle, which is unusually high performance for a machine at this price level.
 It holds all the standard features you’d expect from a washing machine – custom programmes, low-temperature options, quick washes – as well as some you wouldn’t.
 A ‘quick weigh’ sensor to monitor and judge the weight of your wash load within the first four minutes ensures your laundry only ever takes as long as it needs to, and never uses excess water.
 Economical night-time washes can be taken advantage of without having to stay up late thanks to a handy time delay, so there’s really no need to overspend on your laundry loads… or your machine!
 The downsides?
-It’s not the quietest, and there’s no low-volume tech built in, so perhaps don’t put it in a room next to your bedroom.
+It’s not the quietest, and there’s no low-volume tech built-in, so perhaps don’t put it in a room next to your bedroom.
 Candy also isn’t stocked everywhere, so you’ll need to visit an Argos or shop online through them.

 Best washer machines review summary: This machine is perfect for a household with a low laundry budget but still needing something that packs a punch.